PoisotLab/ms_betacov_mapping/README.md

 as bats track shifting climates and exchange viruses with other species, creating a hotspot of cross-species transmission unique to the region [Carlson].

-[para about conservation] There are several factors that drive changes in the diversity of bats [@Alves2018GeoVar], but human activities' effects on the ecosystem (like modifications of land use) could significantly decrease it.
+[Tim tinker with para about conservation] There are several factors that drive changes in the diversity of bats [@Alves2018GeoVar], but human activities' effects on the ecosystem (like modifications of land use) could significantly decrease it.
 Therefore, it can be suggested that changes in the diversity of betacoronaviruses in bats are linked to their